 You have your car serviced every 3000-5000 miles.
 You visit your doctor for a physical every year.
-So why wouldn’t you also get your routine HVAC (heating, ventilation, air conditioning) maintenance in Mint Hill each season?
+So why wouldn’t you also get your routine HVAC (heating, ventilation, air conditioning) maintenance in Charlotte each season?

 You may think that if the air conditioner kept you cool all last summer, or you didn’t encounter any issues with your furnace last winter, that you can skip having an expert come out and maintain the system.
 But that’s where you could have problems.